 A subsequent Nutrition cohort (NC 1) was developed to test the hypothesis that nutrient and dietary status of the mother during pregnancy modulates the neurotoxicity of methylmercury.
 In 2001, a cohort of 300 mothers was enrolled during their first trimester of pregnancy.
 At enrollment and delivery we obtained hair and blood from the mothers for Hg analysis and cord blood from the infants.
 A variety of nutritional factors that might influence child development were measured in the mother’s blood.
 Child development of the offspring was tested at 5, 9, 25, and 30 months, and at 5, 8 and 10 years of age.

 Most recently, a second Nutrition cohort (NC 2) was enrolled to follow up on findings from the NC 1 cohort.
 The larger cohort was needed to test the hypothesis that certain micronutrients in fish may be beneficial for child development and protective against the neurotoxic effects of methylmercury.
 Between 2008 and 2011, a cohort of over 1,500 mothers was enrolled during pregnancy.
 Similar to the NC 1 cohort, hair and blood were obtained from mothers and cord blood from the infants for the analysis of Hg and various nutritional and genetic factors that might influence child development and / or methylmercury toxicity.
-The cohort has been tested for developmental outcomes at 20 months of age, and will be tested again at 7 years of age.
+The cohort has been tested for developmental outcomes at 20 months and 7 years of age.